 What do you do with your vegetable scraps?
 Have you thought of making broth from it?
 Calling it vegetable scraps broth might not be the sexiest name to the base of your soup but it is delicious nonetheless!
 Reduce your waste in the kitchen and make more eco-friendly choices.

-The scraps contains so much flavours.
+The scraps contain so many flavors.
 Extracting it to enhance your dishes requires no effort or money!
-You don’t even need time, you can just put it to cook on the stove and forget about it (while home of course)!
+You don't even need time, you can just put it to cook on the stove and forget about it (while the home of course)!

 All The Positive Reasons To Make This Broth from your Vegetable Scraps

-NO EXTRA EXPENSE: You already bought your veggies and were planning on discard the scraps.
+NO EXTRA EXPENSE: You already bought your veggies and were planning on discarding the scraps.
 SAVE THEM!

 LOW MAINTENANCE: Put everything in a pot with water and go on with your life.
 The scrap broth will make itself!

 ECO-FRIENDLY: Homemade food is less store-bought, no packaging.
 When your broth is ready, put the scraps in your compost